 Are you a community or student musician?
 If so, would you like to participate in a public concert in April of 2020?

-If YOU are interested in being part of the public concert in April of 2020, please click here for more information and to find out how you can be involved as a performer.
+If YOU are interested in participating in the public concert in April of 2020, please click here for information and to find out how you can be involved.

 2019 Bloomington Blues & Boogie Woogie Piano Festival